eliasfuericht/LiDAR-to-Mobile/README.md

 cmake ..
 ```

 Hint: Building the raspi-app is tested on Ubuntu 24.04 with g++ 9.5.0.
-Using more recent compilers like g++13 throws compiler erorrs.
+Using more recent compilers like g++13 throws compiler errors.